aces/Loris/modules/imaging_uploader/README.md

 #### Filesystem Permission

-The path on the filesystem where the uploaded file go (see section [Database Configuration](#Database Configurations)) should be readable and writable by the web server.
-The LORIS-MRI install process makes it automatically group owned by the web server.
+The path on the filesystem where the uploaded file go (see section [Database Configuration](#database_config_link)) should be readable and writable by the web server.
+This is automatically achieved by the LORIS-MRI install process.

 ## Configurations